MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### -Name

 Gets only the names of the items in the location.
 The output is a string object that can be sent down the pipeline to other commands.
+Wildcards are permitted.

 ```yaml
 Type: SwitchParameter